sopel-irc/sopel.chat/_usage/installing.md

 python-backports.ssl_match_hostname` to install it, or download and install it manually [from PyPI](https://pypi.org/project/backports.ssl_match_hostname).

+There is also a detailed [system requirements]({% link _usage/system-requirements.md %}) page that is kept more-or-less updated (by a human) with what is required for each module.

 If you want to use Python 3 on CentOS, you may want to see [this guide]({% link _appendices/using-python-3-on-centos-7.md %}) on getting that set up easily.